The Garden of Odin

 The Example Game

 The full list of moves for the example game is here, in the source code of the game's page.
-Parsing the moves is a fun exercise, even if I will not use the eame notation eventually, so I will do that.
+Parsing the moves is a fun exercise, even if I will not use the same notation eventually, so I will do that.

 The first task is to know how the coordinates map from the Mindsports representation to mine.
 This one is straightforward, if a bit tricky.
-The letters are the rows, or the hex.y cooredinate, so A to Q map to 8 to -8 (yes, backwards.)
+The letters are the rows, or the hex.y coordinate, so A to Q map to 8 to -8 (yes, backwards.)
 The columns map 1 to 17 to -8 to 8.
 The center hex goes from i9 to {0, 0}.

 The Tile numbers do not map as neatly.
 P63 is the same, but not the others.
 It is important to know how the directions map between both representations.
 Amusingly, I found out that the P1 tile is also the same, but the Mindsports representation advances counter-clockwise, while mine does it clockwise.
 So Top_Left, above being 32, is here marked as 2, and so on.
 That gives us this: